ahmed-1106/Fake-news-detector-linear-regression-/README.md

 ```
 Results

--Training Accuracy: Achieved a high accuracy score on the training data.
+-Training Accuracy: Achieved a high accuracy score on the training data(99.5%).
--Testing Accuracy: Model performance is evaluated on unseen test data to check for generalization.
+-Testing Accuracy: Model performance is (98.6%).